 So, you’ll need to make some initial decisions on how you will start potty training.
 It’s a great idea to seek advice from pediatricians, friends and family, and trusted parenting resources.
 Think about what all these people have to say, and then embark on what feels right for you.
 Again, it’s okay to switch it up, try one thing, and move on to another.
 Make sure you give Plan A adequate time to work before moving on to Plan B – don’t rush!

 The most important thing is that you stay positive and encouraging throughout the process.
-If at any point you or your child feels potty training stress, it’s okay to back off a little and start again in a bit.
-In the end, your child still ends up potty trained, and that is of course the goal.
+If at any point you or your child feel potty training stress, it’s okay to back off a little and start again in a bit.
+In the end, your child still ends up potty trained, and that is, of course, the goal.